 - Comprehensive Literature Review:

-After the student passes the oral examination and submits an approved dissertation prospectus, the student is admitted to PhD candidacy and achieves ABD (All But Dissertation) status.
-The student is required to complete all comprehensive examinations and obtain ABD status before the beginning of the fifth semester.
+Deadline: The student is required to complete all comprehensive examinations and obtain ABD (All But Dissertation) status before the beginning of the fifth semester.

 - Dissertation Committee